dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ## 5.2.
 Recursion

 Functions may be *recursive*, that is, they may call themselves, either directly or indirectly.
-Recursion is a powerful technique for many problems, and of course it’s essential for processing recursive data structures.
+Recursion is a powerful technique for many problems, and of course it's essential for processing recursive data structures.
 In Section 4.4, we used recursion over a tree to implement a simple insertion sort.
-In this section, we’ll use it again for processing HTML documents.
+In this section, we'll use it again for processing HTML documents.

 The example program below uses a non-standard package, `golang.org/x/net/html`, which provides an HTML parser.
 The `golang.org/x/...` repositories hold packages designed and maintained by the Go team for applications such as networking, internationalized text processing, mobile platforms, image manipulation, cryptography, and developer tools.
-These packages are not in the standard library because they’re still under development or because they’re rarely needed by the majority of Go programmers.
+These packages are not in the standard library because they're still under development or because they're rarely needed by the majority of Go programmers.

-The parts of the `golang.org/x/net/html` API that we’ll need are shown below.
+The parts of the `golang.org/x/net/html` API that we'll need are shown below.
 The function `html.Parse` reads a sequence of bytes, parses them, and returns the root of the HTML document tree, which is an `html.Node.` HTML has several kinds of nodes (text, comments, and so on) but here we are concerned only with *element* nodes of the form `<name key='value'>`.
 ```go
 // golang.org/x/net/html
   package html